pexus/PerfLog/README.md

 PerfLog has been tested with Tomcat 7.x and IBM WebSphere 6/7/8 Environment and with DB2, MySQL and Oracle Database and Derby databases.
-For storing performance data the DBWriter code has been tested with DB2, MySQL and Oracle databases.
+For storing performance data the DBWriter class has been tested with DB2, MySQL and Oracle databases.